FrankStappers/Yireo_RemoveSearch/README.md

         "magento/module-elasticsearch-catalog-permissions": "*"
     }

-Next, run:
+Third, To uninstall the search related modules run:

     composer update

+Finally, to register and install this module in your `composer.json` file, run:

+    composer require yireo/magento2-remove-search:dev-master

-Unforunately, this might work or it might not.
+Unfortunately, this might work or it might not.
 If this fails, do the following (and beware of its consequences):

     rm -r vendor/ composer.lock
     composer install